scottdware/panco/docs/policyImport.md

 Flags:
   -d, --device string        Device to connect to
-  -g, --devicegroup string   Device Group name when exporting from Panorama (default "shared") -f, --file string          Name of the CSV file to export to -h, --help                 help for import
+  -g, --devicegroup string   Device Group name when importing to Panorama (default "shared") -f, --file string          Name of the CSV file to export to -h, --help                 help for import
-  -l, --location string      Location of the rulebase - <pre|post> (default "post") -t, --type string          Type of policy to import -u, --user string          User to connect to the device as -v, --vsys string          Vsys name when exporting from a firewall (default "vsys1")
+  -l, --location string      Location of the rulebase - <pre|post> (default "pre") -t, --type string          Type of policy to import -u, --user string          User to connect to the device as -v, --vsys string          Vsys name when importing to a firewall (default "vsys1")
 ```

 ## Overview